jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 There is a clear need for
 simulations and experiments to understand this better.
 This may be work that fits within the IRTF SUSTAIN research group.
-Also, new standards may be need if information sharing about the sustainability and sleep mode characteristics of network systems is needed for applications to make the best transport decisions.
+Also, new standards may be needed if information sharing about the sustainability and sleep mode characteristics of network systems is needed for applications to make the best transport decisions.